Epyon01P/hasstutorial/README.md

 Now make a Python altinstall using the latetst Python version, as described in [Upgrading Python](#upgrading-python).

 Afterwards, follow the instructions at [Installing Home Assistant Core](#installing-home-assistant-core) again, starting from the point just after where you create the *homeassistant* user.
+You can also skip the installation of rust.

 ### Installing custom integrations
 Coming soon.